 The Truth About Eating More Meals

 One of the biggest misconceptions in fitness literature is the notion that eating more meals speeds up your metabolism.
 This is not true.
 The next time you read an article or a book which tells you this, be skeptical.
-Let us examine what really happens when you eat more meals per day (most diets recommend 6).
+Let us examine what really happens when you eat more meals per day (some diets recommend six).

 - People are advised to eat more vegetables and lean protein sources

 - Eating often eliminates cravings and hunger pangs.